5T33Z0/Clover-Crate/Devices/README.md

 - `Value` **can** be a `<string>`, `<integer>` or `<data>`.

 ### Inject
-If enabled, all internal injection is replaced by entering a single string Properties, which corresponds to the Apple's APPLE_GETVAR_PROTOCOL injection with GUID={0x91BD12FE, 0xF6C3, 0x44FB, {0xA5, 0xB7, 0x51, 0x22, 0xAB, 0x30, 0x3A, 0xE0}}; which is used on real Macs.
-The old hackers called it `EFIstrings`.
+If enabled, all internal injection is replaced by entering a single string of properties, which corresponds to the Apple's APPLE_GETVAR_PROTOCOL injection with GUID={0x91BD12FE, 0xF6C3, 0x44FB, {0xA5, 0xB7, 0x51, 0x22, 0xAB, 0x30, 0x3A, 0xE0}}; which is used on real Macs.
+Old hackers call it `EFIstrings`.

 ### NoDefaultProperties
 In this case, the line for the injection is created, but does not contain any properties yet.
 For example this property could be a `FakeID`.
 This way of injecting a `FakeID` is outdated, so use the `Properties` tab instead.